Ivan-Zennaro/helpy/README.md

 # Helpy

-Helpy is a new solution on Algorand blockchain to ensure a secure and transparent donation system for thousands of humanitarian aid organizations
+Helpy is an Algorand blockchain-based solution that aims to solve the lack of transparency in charitable donations by providing a complete, fully transparent and secure donation system for thousands of humanitarian organizations

 ![Image text](/src/assets/hero_full.png)